inception-app-prod/MjE4NmJhYjktODlhZi00ZTQ3LWIwNDYtNjIzZTY5Y2U5NzUy/content/2021/08/TerriKing.png

 Minimizing the stuff in your house will make it much easier to keep

-everything clean throughout the selling process. - Don't forget about the furniture!
+• Don't forget about the furniture!
 Removing furniture from a room can

 make it look more spacious.
 If you don't want to get rid of anything,